Odontochelys

 Odontochelys semitestacea (meaning "toothed turtle with a half-shell") is a Late Triassic relative of turtles.
 Before Pappochelys was discovered and Eunotosaurus was redescribed, Odontochelys was considered the oldest undisputed member of Pantestudines (i.e. a stem-turtle).
 It is the only known species in the genus Odontochelys and the family Odontochelyidae.

 Discovery

-Odontochelys semitestacea was first described from three 200 years excavated in Triassic deposits in Guizhou, China.
+Odontochelys semitestacea was first described from three 220-million-year-old specimens excavated in Triassic deposits in Guizhou, China.
 The locale of its discovery at one time was the Nanpanjiang Trough basin, a shallow marine environment surrounded on three sides by land.
 These deposits preserve an ecosystem known as the Guanling biota, which was dominated by marine reptiles.